 I hope that your gardens are flourishing with this recent burst of warmer weather.
-The contents of my greenhouse are certainly bursting into life and I am now beginning to really see the results of some of my New Year sowing and planting.
+The contents of my greenhouse are certainly bursting into life.
 Back in February I sowed some broad beans in Rootrainers.
+I am now beginning to really see the results of some of my New Year sowing and planting.
 Having not quite got around to digging over the veg patch, I felt that this would give them a head start, and now the veg patch is ready and the young plugs are perfect for planting out.

 Because the Rootrainers open up like a book it is really easy to remove the plug plants without disturbing or damaging the roots.
 You can easily have a peak to see how things are getting on.
 Opening up the Rootrainers like this is also great for showing children what goes on below the soil too!

 These children have been learning all about growing plants in the best way possible, by growing their own vegetables.
 This image has been sent to me by my great grand daughter of the first veg coming in from The Haxnicks garden in Zambia where all looks like it's going to plan!
 Happy gardening, Grandpa Haxnicks